rabbitmq/rabbitmq-website/docs/oauth2.md

 ```

 :::info
-If you have both endpoints configured, RabbitMQ uses `jwks_url` because it does not need to discover it via the `issuer` url.
+If you have both endpoints configured, RabbitMQ uses `jwks_uri` because it does not need to discover it via the `issuer` url.
 :::

 :::info